 Waste Converters Prize $1,000

 Contestants have 12 months to collect and dry a pallet and then design, manufacture and finish an object.

 The first exhibition in 2003 was held at the Melbourne Exhibition Centre, Spencer St, Melbourne as part of the Timber and Working with Wood Show.
 There was a follow up exhibition of the winning entries held in the Atrium at Federation Square sponsored by Sustainability Victoria.
 The 2004 and 2005 Exhibitions were held at the Meat Market Craft Centre in North Melbourne.
-The most recent exhibition was held in 2006, again as part of The Timber and Working with Wood Show, which was held at the Melbourne Exhibition Centre.
+The exhibition was held again in 2006, again as part of The Timber and Working with Wood Show, which was held at the Melbourne Exhibition Centre.
 In 2014 Create from a Crate was on display at the Hatch Contemporary Arts Space in Ivanhoe and then went to a regional gallery for the first time, spending 3 weeks at the BackSpace Gallery in Ballarat, Victoria.